 #Comment Ends

-A party who faces a motion for contempt should be careful in engaging in self help and attempting to escape a finding of contempt based upon a good faith belief that no funds were due and owing.
+A party who faces a motion for contempt should be careful in engaging in self-help and attempting to escape a finding of contempt based upon a good faith belief that no funds were due and owing.
 A husband who failed to pay anything above a negotiated amount when he was unemployed, and never changed that payment upon gaining employment was found to be in contempt despite an ambiguity in the definition of income for alimony purposes.
 Birkhold v.
 Birkhold, 343 Conn.
 786 (2022).

 #Comment Begins

 Strategic Point: The alimony obligor in Birkhold attempt to assert a good faith defense while not acting in good faith precluded him from prevailing on a motion for contempt.
 Clients would be well advised to err on the side of caution in making payments or increasing payments depending upon changes in circumstances while the motion is pending.
-It is better in these instances to ask for permission and not foregiveness.
+It is better in these instances to ask for permission and not forgiveness.

 #Comment Ends